Rouse Visiting Artist Lecture: Otobong Nkanga

-Please join the GSD as the school welcomes Otobong Nkanga for a Rouse Visiting Artist Lecture and as a keynote lecture celebrating International Women's Day 2018.
+The GSD welcomes Otobong Nkanga for a Rouse Visiting Artist Lecture and as the International Women’s Day 2018 keynote speaker.

 Otobong Nkanga’s multidisciplinary practice spans across drawing, photography, installation, video and performance, and focuses on the interrelation between environment, architecture and history.
 Her work weave together concerns about land, natural resources, architecture, the value connected to them and the dynamic status of remembrance.
 These predominantly political topics are incorporated into poetic combinations of autobiographic and collective narratives, memories and concepts.
 Nkanga will be discussing past works and projects that have led up to her more recent project Carved to Flow that was first presented at Documenta 14 in Athens, Greece and Kassel, Germany.